 Use a PDF

 Once you have completed your CV, save it as a PDF file.
-Also, email it to yourself and friends to see how it appears before using it professionally.
+Also, email it to yourself and your friends to see how it appears before using it professionally.
 Sometimes saving a Word doc in PDF or Google Doc to PDF causes chaos in CV formatting and you do not want this to be sent to prospective employers.
 Always email or present your CV in PDF format.

 Smart Name your CV